zdravkov/kendo-docs/api/javascript/ui/treelist.md

         });
     </script>

 ### editable `Boolean|Object` *(default: false)*

-If set to `true` the user would be able to edit the data to which the treelist is bound to.
+If set to `true` the user would be able to edit the data to which the treelist is bound.
 By default editing is disabled.

 Can be set to a string ("inline" or "popup") to specify the editing mode.
 The default editing mode is "inline".